fdac/Project2/README.md

 For  Project2b, however, we need to practice the use of MongoDB...

-MongoDB is a nosql database thats primarily useful for storing and json strings.
+MongoDB is a nosql database thats primarily useful for storing json strings.

-A connection to the server (da0.eecs.utk.edu) provides you with an option to use three databases: gutenberg, bitbucket, and test (github).
+A connection to the MongoDB server (da0.eecs.utk.edu) provides you with an option to use three databases: gutenberg, bitbucket, and test (github).

 Within each database there are one or more collections (tables) with data.
-In particular, database bitbucket has a populated collection 'repos' that contains information retrieved by the following requests:
+In particular, database 'bitbucket' has fully populated collection 'repos' that contains information retrieved by the following requests:
 ```
 https://api.bitbucket.org/2.0/repositories/XXX/XXX
 ```

 Other collections: forks, watchers, and commits are not fully populated at present.
-Your team will need to populate that for the projects your team is responsible for.
+Your team will need to populate them for the projects your team is responsible for.
-The script that populates the collection is gatherForks.py
+An example script that populates the collection is gatherForks.py.
+Please replace the database iterator in it with a reader from file as in the cloning tasks.

 Some examples of extracting data from MongoDB are given in PlayWithMongo.ipynb.

-For Project 2b, write and start scripts to populate data for the following collections in database bitbucket: commits, forks, watchers, and pullrequests.
+For Project 2b, we will need to write and start scripts to populate data for the following collections in database bitbucket:
+* commits, forks, watchers, and pullrequests.

 Instructions for Project2c
 --------------------------
-We will focus on identifying likely-to-be-popular-in-the-future projects and, in order to get some ideas how to measure that please read the following opinion pieces:
+We will focus on identifying likely-to-be-popular-in-the-future projects and, in order to get some ideas on how to measure that please read the following opinion pieces:
 * [How to join a project](https://opensource.com/business/14/9/jump-into-open-source-project)
 * [Ways to contribute](http://blog.smartbear.com/programming/14-ways-to-contribute-to-open-source-without-being-a-programming-genius-or-a-rock-star/)